COMMON QUESTIONS

 Generally speaking, yes.
 Although people often comment that it's not as loud as they thought it would be.

 If you are sensitive to loud noise, we are happy to provide you with ear plugs.
-It is also not uncommon for customers to leave us to our work (and noise) while they go about their day.
+It is also not uncommon for customers to leave their homes and us to our work while they go about their day.

 Air Quality